 So where do we go from here?

 As Communists, and especially as Maoists, we emphasize that class stand.
 Putting class politics as the guide of our movement.
-A huge rallying point of the Great Proletarian Cultural Revolution was to keep proletarian politics in command.
-It is also no surprise that the CCP’s abandoning of this key point rushed in capitalist restoration and the end of the socialist revolution in China.
+A huge rallying point and lesson of the Great Proletarian Cultural Revolution in China was to keep proletarian politics in command.
+It is also no surprise that the CCP’s abandoning of this key point rushed in capitalist restoration.

-Right now, the working class in the US is heavily divided due to real systems of oppression (besides class) that impact the development of class society and capitalism.
-But some Communists- even Maoists- in the US, instead of looking at how these non-class systems of oppression have impacted and been impacted by the development of capitalism and neocolonialism, write off any focus on racism and sexism as “identity politics.”
-While identity politics should be opposed for its lack of connecting white supremacy and patriarchy to capitalism and imperialism (that is, its idealism), the communist movement should avoid “anti-idpol” which places an overemphasis on the white, male, often middle class workers and dismisses discussions of racism and sexism as “false consciousness” or “tricks” of the ruling class.
+Right now, the working class in the US is heavily divided due to real systems of oppression that grew out of class which impact the development of class society and capitalism.
+But some Communists (even some Maoists) in the US, instead of looking at how these “non-class” systems of oppression have impacted and been impacted by the development of capitalism and neocolonialism, write off any focus on racism and sexism as “identity politics.”
+While identity politics should be opposed for its lack of connecting white supremacy and patriarchy to capitalism and imperialism (that is, its idealism), the communist movement should avoid so-called “anti-idpol” which places an overemphasis on the white, male, often middle class workers and dismisses discussions of racism and sexism as “false consciousness” or as simple “tricks” of the ruling class.

-The prevailing strategy to combat globalization and neocolonialism within the imperialist centers has been a movementism based on dis-unity, decentralization.
+The prevailing strategy to combat globalization and neocolonialism within the imperialist centers has been a movementism based on disunity, decentralization.
 The disparate movements that challenge these systems of oppression are meant to collide into one ‘Arab Spring’-esque event that would dismantle capitalism entirely.
 But if we’ve learned anything from the Arab Spring, its that the proletariat must take strategic and political leadership, and not allow dis-unity to run the movement into the ground.
-Marxism-Leninism-Maoism, the ideology of revolution which has been adopted by many revolutionaries in neocolonial nations, solves this strategic weakness and offers a path into combatting all systems of oppression.
+Marxism-Leninism-Maoism, the ideology of revolution which has been adopted by many revolutionaries in neocolonial nations as the old style Marxism-Leninism ossifies, solves this strategic weakness and offers a path into combatting all systems of oppression.